gu-fan/riv.vim/README.rst

 Folding
 ~~~~~~~~

-**Folding** is a vim feature to allow you to display a section as one line.
+**Folding** is a vim feature,
+it allow you to display a section as one line to get an overview.

 Riv will fold reStructuredText file with sections, lists, and blocks automatically.